December 3, 2012

 Returning to the issue of rainfall and drought, everyone knows you can’t grow crops without a lot of water.
 It takes around 300 to 400 pounds of water to grow 1 pound of dry plant material.
 When you improve your soils so that they become more porous and well-structured underground, then water infiltration will improve, making it possible to store in the ground more of the precious rainfall your crops need.
 Roots are healthier in rotations and better able to fully explore the soil.
 While such soils—with high levels of organic matter, reduced tillage and off-season cover crops—generally may not be “drought proof,” they do increase your chances of getting good yields when rainfall is scarce.

-Building and maintaining soil health is a nurturing process that requires careful planning and a solid understanding of the complex systems of your farm.
+Building and maintaining soil health is a nurturing process that requires the use of equipment like Tracked Impact Crusher, careful planning, and a solid understanding of the complex systems of your farm.
 The details of improving soil health through sustainable soil management will be different on each farm, and even on different fields of a farm.
 Practices need to be tailored to your existing soil conditions, potential economic crops, farm labor demands and climatic region.
 Yet, the journey to better soil health need not be a radical one—it can begin with one or two major improvements, and then, over time, even more.

 For example, it can begin as simply as basing management decisions on routine soil tests.
 Applying more nutrients than your crop needs can harm water quality and encourage weed, pest and disease populations, not to mention waste money.
 Some years ago I worked with two brothers who operated a dairy farm in Vermont who learned this lesson well: After testing their soils and being advised they did not need fertilizer, they nevertheless followed their normal application practice on 200 acres of corn, except for some no-fertilizer test strips.
 Yields on the test strips matched the fertilized fields, meaning they had wasted $39,000 (in 2012 dollars) in unnecessary fertilizer.